 Package.
 A bag, envelope, or container used to securely transport individual Files.
 In cases where customers send Files to Iron Mountain that are not contained within a Carton, or in cases where Iron Mountain sends a File back to the customer via a File Retrieval, Iron Mountain will insert the File into a Package.
 This process is designed to ensure the integrity of File records during transport.

 Pound.
-A non-standard pricing measurement used for pricing certain secure shredding programs.
-Iron Mountain estimates weight based upon approximate paper volume collected from an individual container and the average weight of paper at full volume for that container type.
-For cartons, the weight is the Iron Mountain assigned weight of paper for that Carton type.
+The unit of weight used for pricing in certain non-standard secure shredding programs.
+Weight in pounds is estimated based upon the volume level of paper collected from an individual container and the average weight of paper at that volume level in that container type, or for Cartons the average weight of paper in that Carton type.

-Re-Boxing Charge.
+Re-boxing charge.
 Iron Mountain may replace Cartons when the condition of the Carton will not support other Cartons in a standard storage configuration, or when the Carton is not safe for transport or handling.
 Re-boxing charge includes both the price of the replacement Carton and Labor, at a rate per Carton, to carry out the re-boxing service.
 Re-box charge will show on your invoice as a "Repack Charge" plus the charge for a new carton.
-Please view our carton storage section for an example of a container that would require re-boxing.
+Please see the following illustration for an example of a container that would require re-boxing.

-Regular Pickup.
+Regular pickup.
 A service where Items are picked up by Iron Mountain at a customer's location for transport to an Iron Mountain facility.
-Transportation from your site to Iron Mountain is normally performed using the Regular Pickup service, which typically occurs on a fixed weekly schedule.
-You can request a Rush Pickup - Business Day service if you have a need for faster pickup.
+Transportation from your site to Iron Mountain is normally performed using Regular Pickup service, which typically occurs on a fixed weekly schedule.
+You can request Rush Pickup - Business Day service if you have a need for faster pickup

-Regular Retrieval Charge.
+Regular retrieval - file from carton.
 The processing of a Retrieval Order for a File from a Carton in a regular service timeframe.
 Price based on Retrieval of Files from Carton that are individually listed into the Iron Mountain database.
-Files requested for Retrieval where the files are not individually listed will result in an Individual Listing Fee and a Labor fee for Search Time
+Files requested for Retrieval where the files are not individually listed will result in an Individual Listing Fee and a Labour fee for Search Time.

-Regular Retrieval - File from Open Shelf.
+Regular retrieval - file from open shelf.
 The processing of a Retrieval order for a File from an Open Shelf in a regular service timeframe.
 Price based on Retrieval of Files from Open Shelf that are individually listed into the Iron Mountain database.
-Files requested for Retrieval where the files are not listed will result in a Labor fee for Search Time.
+Files requested for Retrieval where the files are not listed will result in a Labour fee for Search Time.